 - Teicoplanin: A glycopeptide antibiotic used to treat gram positive infections, active in vitro against SARS-CoV2 & other viruses, prevents release of genomic viral RNA and stops viral replication at doses lower than reached in human blood.
-No human trials yet. - Ivermectin: Antiparasitic 0 medication with reported in-vitro activity against multiple RNA viruses including Influenza and West Nile viruses.
-The mechanism likely involves blocking entry of viral proteins into the cellular nuclei.138 A recent study demonstrated in-vitro viral suppression within 48 hours of administration.139 No human trials yet. - Nitazoxanide: Antiparasitic agent with reported in-vitro activity against MERS-COV and SARS-CoV-2.
-No human trials yet. - Camostat: A medication used in Japan for treatment of pancreatitis; shown to have in-vitro activity against SARS-COV2 via inhibiting cellular protease TMPRSS2 which plays an essential role in facilitating viral entry into cells. - Baricitinib: JAK1 and JAK2 inhibitor approved for treatment of rheumatoid arthritis.
-Artificial intelligence-based algorithms identified this medication as a potential treatment for COVID-19 infections via inhibition of clathrin-mediated endocytosis and subsequently viral entry into cells.
-One clinical trial is currently underway in Italy investigating its use. - Soluble ACE2 molecules: May play a role in competitively blocking membrane ACE2 viral bindings sites, and subsequently blocking viral entry and replication.
-No clinical trials yet.
+No human trials yet.161 - Ivermectin: Antiparasitic medication with 0 reported in-vitro activity against multiple RNA viruses including Influenza162 and West Nile163 viruses.
+The mechanism likely involves blocking entry of viral proteins into the cellular nuclei.162A studv demonstrated in-vitro recent viral suppression within 48 hours of administration.164 No human trials vet.

+- Nitazoxanide: Antiparasitic agent with reported in-vitro activity against MERS-COV and SARS-CoV-2.^{165,166} No human trials yet. - Camostat: A medication used in Japan for treatment of pancreatitis; shown to have in-vitro activity against SARS-COV2 via inhibiting cellular protease TMPRSS2 which plays an essential role in facilitating viral entry into cells.167 - Baricitinib: JAK1 and JAK2 inhibitor approved for treatment of rheumatoid arthritis.
+Artificial intelligence-based algorithms identified this medication as a potential treatment for COVID-19 infections via inhibition of clathrin-mediated endocytosis and subsequently viral entry into cells.168 One clinical trial is currently underway in Italy investigating its use.169 - Soluble ACE2 molecules: May play a role in competitively blocking membrane ACE2 viral bindings sites, and subsequently blocking viral entry and replication.170 No clinical trials yet.

-• Immunosuppressive/modulatory therapies
+Immunosuppressive/modulatory therapies